rachelslurs/code-reviewer/README.md

 # Code Reviewer

-An AI-powered code review CLI tool that provides intelligent, multi-model code analysis with advanced features like caching, multi-model support, and CI/CD integration.
+An AI-powered code review CLI tool that provides code analysis with advanced features like caching and multi-model support.

 ## ✨ Features